 Health Care – A network of trained community health volunteers visit refugees in their homes and promote good health, hygiene, and nutrition practices among refugees.
 We also increase access and strengthen support services for trauma victims and women and girls affected by gender-based violence.

-Cash-Assistance – Medair helps families improve their living conditions by providing cash assistance, which allows them to pay for their rent and make purchases for their most urgent needs.
+Cash-Assistance – Medair helps families improve their living conditions by providing cash assistance, which allows them to pay for their rent or make purchases for their most urgent needs.
 During the winter season, we arrange for one-time cash grants for families to buy winterisation supplies, such as heaters and blankets.
-We also partner with local organisations to offer legal advice related to housing and tenancy issues.